 Brülosophy They Who Drink Beer Will Think Beer

-- exBEERiment | Impact Spelt Malt Has On A British Golden Aleby Marshall Schott on January 27, 2023 at 11:00 am
+- exBEERiment | Impact Spelt Malt Has On A British Golden Aleby Will Lovell on June 5, 2023 at 10:00 am

 Homebrew Talk – Beer, Wine, Mead, & Cider Brewing Discussion Forum Homebrewing beer & wine making discussion community forum & homebrewing classifieds.
 Beer making forums for homebrew beer recipes, beer making equipment, beer brewing kits, equipment for sale.

 - Strawberry yeast water …by email@example.com (lacto) on June 8, 2023 at 6:48 am

 Hi folks, Just saw a video for making strawberry yeast water.
 So after 5 days it seems to want to climb out of the bottle.
 So I want to attempt at using it to make a 5 leaf wine.
 Any tips?
 There is about 200ml of it and I intend to add all of it to 2 liters of strained leaf juice.
 What say you?

 - What did I cook this weekend…..by firstname.lastname@example.org (Melana) on June 8, 2023 at 6:11 am